wlerin/feralfilehosting/Feral Wiki/0 Templates/common links.md

 [IRC](https://www.feralhosting.com/chat)

 You will need to have MySQL already installed.
-You can do this from the `Install Software` link in your [Account Manager](https://www.feralhosting.com/manager/)
+You can do this from the `Install Software` link in your [Account Manager](https://www.feralhosting.com/manager/) for the relevant slot.

 [Installing Proftpd for extra FTP/SFTP/FTPS accounts](https://www.feralhosting.com/faq/view?question=193)